 1) Each spring, the CoC governing body issues a call for membership nominations via a website post and email to a broad array of stakeholders and community partners.
 When there is an unexpected vacancy on the CoC or CoC Board, the CoC Chair requests nominations from CoC members for the vacancy.
 The CoC governing body accepts nominations from any source, including self-nominations.
 The CoC Board reviews nominations and considers whether additional or different representation would improve the CoC's community perspective and expertise.
 The CoC considers the CoC Board's membership recommendations during their May/June meeting, discusses any additional suggestions, and votes to determine which individuals or organizations will be invited to join the CoC with a July 1 effective date.
-The CoC is committed to accommodating the communication needs of individuals with disabilities.
+2) The CoC is committed to accommodating the communication needs of individuals with disabilities.
 Calls for nominations and other announcements are emailed and published on the CoC's website.
 Meeting materials are distributed to members in PDF format via email and/or mailed as hard copies, depending on individual preference.
 Materials are both shared visually and explained verbally during meetings.
-3) The CoC adopted in 2022 a Diversity Equity Inclusion (DEI) Plan that sets the long-term goal for the composition of the CoC to be consistent with the composition of the people served by the homelessness system across a range of characteristics, including race, ethnicity, gender, age, LGBTQ+ identity, socio-economic status, disability, and lived experience in the homelessness

-Plan showed that the new members recruited are 67% Black/African American; 78% female; and 11% transgender.
+3) The CoC adopted in 2022 a Diversity Equity Inclusion (DEI) Plan that sets the long-term goal for the composition of the CoC to be consistent with the composition of the people served by the homelessness system across a range of characteristics, including race, ethnicity, gender, age, LGBTQ+ identity, socio-economic status, disability, and lived experience in the homelessness system and other systems of care.
+The CoC will pursue this goal with diligence and meet incremental markers of success.
+In 2023, the 1st report on the DEI Plan showed that the new members recruited are 67% Black/African American; 78% female; and 11% transgender.
 The CoC composition progressed towards being reflective of the Franklin County population, the 1st goal of the DEI Plan.
 Franklin County population is made up of 51% women, 23% Black/African Americans and the CoC membership identifies as 60% women, and 24% Black/African Americans, respectively.
 CoC members of other ethnicities and as well as people with disabilities are the current focused objectives.
 Ensuring cultural humility in recruitment, learning agility while aligning with organizations that work and represent underserved populations are the benchmarks.